iainhouston/iainhouston.github.io/_posts/2019-12-10-DrupalVM-for-BAPC.markdown

 *  Drupal core and contributed modules (via `composer.json`)
 *  Our SSL key and certificate
-*  Drupal configuration YAML from most recent  `drush @badev cex`
-   *but note that it doesn't run a*  `drush @balive cim`
+*  Drupal configuration YAML from most recent local  `drush @badev cex` (and thus `safecex`).
+But note that it doesn\'t run a  `drush @balive cim`

-So you run `updateLiveCode` when any of these have been updated and tested on the local development site.
+So you run `updateLiveCode` to deploy to the live server after any of these have been updated and tested on the local development site.

 Important configuration files
 ======================